-Short Bob with Beach Waves
+#14: Short Bob with Beach Waves

 Posh and perky, a short bob with delicate waves makes you look like a doll.
 Curl hair and brush out to mellow out the waves.

-Beach Waves for Short Hair Using a Flat Iron at Home
+#15: Beach Waves for Short Hair Using a Flat Iron at Home

 If you’ve been blessed with fuller hair, you get to enjoy having short hair more!
 There’s a lot to play around with when sporting a beach waves hairstyle.

-Ombre Beach Waves and Short Hair
+#16: Ombre Beach Waves and Short Hair

-Boho Inspired Beachy Curls
+#17: Boho-Inspired Beachy Curls

-Effortless Beachy Hair
+#18: Effortless Beachy Hair with a Curl

-Beach Waves on Very Short Hair
+#19: Beach Waves on Very Short Hair

-Textured Beach Wave on Shorter Hair
+#20: Textured Beach Wave on Shorter Hair

-The easiest way to get a textured beach wave on shorter hair is to spritz on some sea salt spray and scrunch your ends afterward.
+The easiest way to get a textured beach wave on shorter hair is to spritz on some sea salt hair spray and scrunch your ends afterward.
 Instant vacation vibes!

-Heatless Beach Waves
+#21: Heatless Beach Waves Natural ‘Do

 One way to heatless beach waves is to twist your hair in a bun right after getting out of the shower.
 Keep it on for around an hour then let loose!

-Beach Wave Hair Tutorial
+#22: Beach Wave Hair Tutorial with a Curling Iron

-Create your beach waves for short hair using a Chi 1-inch curling iron and Joico texturing spray.
+Create your beach waves for short hair using a Chi 1-inch curling wand and Joico texturing spray.
 Go for a beach wave bob haircut if you have an oval face shape.
 Face shapes play a big part in choosing the right haircut to accentuate certain features.
-If you choose a haircut that doesn’t work well with your face shape it will accentuate features you may not want the eye to be drawn to.
+If you choose a haircut that doesn’t work well with your face shape, it will accentuate features you may not want the eye to be drawn to.